United States recognition of the Armenian genocide: Opposition

+"unequivocally" that "the U.S. House of Representatives [should not] be expressing itself on this now" when the United States is dependent on Turkey for assistance to American soldiers stationed in Iraq.

 Former U.S. President Jimmy Carter also stated in an interview to CNN: "I think if I was in Congress I would not vote for it."

-The resolution also received negative reactions in mass media.
-Richmond Times-Dispatch columnist expressed his surprise that "a Congress that has historically lacked the spine or heart to tackle the nation's ugliest legacies in a meaningful way is censuring Turkey".
-The newspaper quotes Robert J. Miller, a professor at Lewis & Clark Law School in Portland, Ore., who called it "unbelievable" that Congress is pointing fingers elsewhere while ignoring a U.S. history of black enslavement and the destruction and displacement of Indians.

-Turkish ambassador Nabi Şensoy stated: "[genocide] is the greatest accusation of all against humanity ...
-You cannot expect any nation to accept that kind of labeling."
+However, in 1978, Carter released a statement commemorating the Armenian people, saying: “… in the years preceding 1916, there was a concerted effort made to eliminate all the Armenian people, probably one of the greatest tragedies that ever befell any group.”

 According to the Washington Post, to defeat the initiative for the resolution, the Turkish government "is spending more than $300,000 a month on communications specialists and high-powered lobbyists, including former congressman Bob Livingston".
 Turkish politician Gündüz Aktan realized that even the opponents of the resolution recognized the fact of the genocide, which he found "unbearable".